-VIC: Claimant Chooses Adjudication
+Vic: Claimant Chooses Adjudication

 Adjudication is quick and cost effective dispute resolution for industry participants to recover all progress payments that are due, including final payments and retention monies.

-The Act permits claimants access to compulsory rapid adjudication whether the construction contract is written or oral and even when the contract has no provision for progress payments and/or the contract is for a single supply at a fixed price.
+The Act permits claimants access to adjudication whether the construction contract is written or oral and even when the contract has no provision for progress payments and/or the contract is for a single supply at a fixed price.

-The process is not only rapid (the adjudicator must make the decision within 10 business days unless the claimant agrees to an extension of up to 5 business days) from when the adjudicator notifies the parties of acceptance of the adjudication application.
-If the respondent's reasons for not paying are spurious, the respondent is generally liable for all adjudication fees.
-The process is usually entirely in writing and designed so as most claimants do not require a lawyer.
+The process is simple and rapid.
+The adjudicator must make the determination within 10 business days (unless the claimant agrees to an extension of time - maximum period 5 business days) from when the adjudicator notifies the parties of acceptance of the adjudication application.
+If the respondent's reasons for not paying are without merit, the respondent is generally liable for all adjudication fees.
+The process is usually entirely in writing.
+It was designed to be simple so as most parties would not require a lawyer.

-Prompt payment on account is vital to the stability and efficiency of the construction industry.
+Prompt payment is vital to the stability and efficiency of the construction industry.
 Too often the party (the respondent) liable to pay for construction work or related goods or services, manufactures a dispute to deny, or try to delay, payment.
-In other situations, respondents try to string out the time for payment with promises of future work if only the claimant just waited a bit longer.
+In other situations, respondents try to string out the time for payment with promises of future work if only the claimant just waits a bit longer.
 The Act bars "pay when paid" and/or "paid if paid" as reasons for withholding a payment and overturns them even if they are allowed by the contract.
 It also provides a minimum rate of interest on late progress payments.

 Regardless of whether the claimant chooses adjudication or litigation, in certain circumstances there is a statutory right to suspend work.
 Respondents cannot sue for damages because of suspension of work under the Act.
 Also, claimants can be paid for loss of any construction work or related goods and services should the respondent remove them from the contract because of the suspension.